GoTolstoy/tolstoy-toly-kb/topics/publishing-videos/by-layout/how-to-create-a-widget.md

      - The text on the text bubble.
    - **Text color**:
      - That will be the color of the text on your widget and the text bubble.

+Widget Vs. Embed

+A widget will appear "over top" of the site - it will remain static in its position even when the user scrolls, and it expands only when clicked.
+It can also be customized. ​

+An embedded Tolstoy is embedded into your very website.
+It is "attached" to the site, and will not follow the viewer while scrolling.